NadmanFaisal/InviMag/README.md

 ![Teaser](./images/teaser.png)
 ## API Proposal

+**NOTE (October 21): We have decided to not implement the API Proposal due to the lack of resources we had in order to implement the API before the project's deadline.**

 We are thinking of implementing the Currency Exchange API.
 This will allow each business owner to see their relevant price based on their geolocation.
 This ensures that the business owner is able to understand the value of his product and adjust precisely on how much of his local currency he would like to spend.